SimeonAT/simeonat.github.io/src/content/blog/backup-repos-gitea-docker/index.md

 Git repositories whenever I update Gitea, I got feedback stating that there must exist a significantly easier way to do this without having to write Python scripts in order to do so.

 Furthermore, I found the scripts tedious to use over time, especially since I had to run [four separate Python scripts](https://simeonat.github.io/blog/git-python-scripts/#does-it-work) every time I had to update Gitea.
 It didn't particularly help either that I had to manually go in and fix things every time my scripts had an issue (e.g. such as when the scripts can't clone a repository due to Internet connection issues).

 As a result, I realized that it was time for me to find a *proper* solution for this problem.
-My research has led me to find not only a solution to this Gitea repository backup problem, but also its underlying *root cause*.

 ## The Root Problem

+Before I could find a solution for this problem, I first needed to investigate *why* this isue was happening: what is the root cause of the problem that results in the error message: `The Git data underlying repository cannot be read`.

+My research on this problem led me to a Github Gist titled **Restoring Git Repositories on a Gitea Instance: A Step-by-Step Guide**, written by Github user [Hendrik Wiese](https://gist.github.com/HWiese1980).
+In his blog post, Wiese highlights that all repositories hosted on a Gitea instance are stored in the `/data/git/gitea-repositories` directory.
+To ensure that all Git repositories can be read after updating Gitea, Wiese states that one must `clone` all their repositories locally on their computer, and then copy those repositories into `/data/git/gitea-repositories` after updating Gitea.

+This inishgt provided by Wiese allowed me to discover why I was getting the `The Git data underlying repository cannot be read` error message in the first place: my repositories were *not* present in `/data/git/gitea-repositories` of my Gitea instance after I updated Gitea.